Gracious literally means “full of grace.” God cannot stop being gracious and showing us favor. It is in his very nature and being.

 God created humans, and they went astray; therefore he is reaching out to them even when they slap his hand away.
 His love and grace motivate him to act—it is in his nature, in his very being to love and pour grace and favor on his creation.
 God can never stop being gracious.
-He will always show it to people—until final judgment.
-Then he will have to separated from them because they resisted his grace.
+He will always show it to people.

 Yes, God loves everyone, but they do not love him back.
 Humans have enough free will—another gracious gift of God—to resist his grace and calling on their lives.
-So does God send people to hell?
-Only technically, but in effect they can send themselves to hell by denying and avoiding him and his grace.
-They want separation?
-They got their wish.
+But don’t resist.
+It’s time so surrender to him and his Son.

 Let’s end on a positive note.

 God yearns to be gracious to you and bestow his favor on you.
 You don’t deserve them, but he wants to offer them to you.
 He created you, and he takes responsibility for you, much like parents take responsibility to care for their child.
-They reach to him no matter what he does.
 God reaches out to you, no matter what you do.
-The good news is that God is never dysfunctional, even when parents are.
-God will show grace and love and favor even in those cases—especially in those cases.
+The good news is that even when human parents are dysfunctional, God never is.
+God will show grace and love and favor even in the worst cases—especially in those cases.

 ARTICLES IN THE SERIES “DO I REALLY KNOW GOD?”